 - What should be in your whistleblowing policy?

-- How to deal with employee disclosures
+- How do you deal with employee disclosures?

-- Whistleblowing to a prescribed person
+- What is whistleblowing to a prescribed person?

 Whistleblowers often pay a heavy price for speaking the truth: smear campaigns, financial ruin, untold stress and problems getting another job.

-No surprise then that many more choose to remain silent for every person who speaks out - fearing retaliation or reprisal.
+No surprise then that many more choose to remain silent for every person who speaks out, fearing retaliation or reprisal.

 1. Why do you need a whistleblowing policy?